GDQuest/blender-power-sequencer/README.md

 ## Installation guide ##

+Power Sequencer is an add-on for Blender 2.80 and more recent versions of the program.

-Power Sequencer is included in Blender *since Blender 2.81*.
+It is included in Blender *since Blender 2.81*.

+To install it:

 1. Open Blender
 1. Go to `Edit > Preferences > Addons`